biography

-I was born in Milan in 1965 and trained as an artist in Milan and New York, studying at the Academy of Brera, the N.Y.
-Studio School and N.Y.
-University, but above all I spent time around other artists.
+I was born in Milan in 1965 and trained as an artist in Milan and New York, studying at Liceo Artistico Statale (1979-1984), at the N.Y.
+Studio School (1985-1986), at the Academy of Brera (1986-1989), and N.Y.
+University (1989-1990) but above all I spent time around other artists.
 I have lived in Venice with Luca since 1992, spending regular periods on the island of Pellestrina.

 My entire trajectory has been defined by encounters that have taken place over the years.
 This is why I would like to start by listing my family relationships and defining who each person is in a few words.
 I will try to highlight the element in each of them that has embedded something in my core.
 My father (Piero Morganti), a journalist and union leader who defended workers, expressed his essence by writing an extensive diary that covered the entire arc of his life.
 My mother (Mia Mendini), a teacher and feminist, was concerned with feminist thought and set up various groups, sparking discussions and group works.
 My Uncle Sandro (Alessandro Mendini) was an architect and designer who thought and wrote a lot alongside his visual and design work.
 In one of his myriad reflections, I found these words: ‘All of my intellectual and cultural action is based on my existence and is sentimental’.
 Aunt Mini (Marieda Boschi Di Stefano), my grandmother’s sister, was a ceramicist and collector of modern art.
 Together with her husband she continued the collection that her father had begun and made it public by bequeathing the museum that resides in the house where I was born and raised in Milan.
 It was she who had me touch my first substance – clay – with my hands and feet when I was a child.
 My husband Luca (Pes) is a historian.
 He studies the history of the present, often with reference to the historical past, observing the situation and basing his research on both oral sources and archival ones.
 He dedicates a lot of his time to teaching, creating micro-communities of students and teachers from all over the world.
 Finally, and only in order of apparition, my son Piero (Pes), who was born in 2001 and who I would prefer not to define in any pre-established way.
 He will gradually find the path to self-realisation and self-determination, just as I have tried to do, possibly finding a connection with my story.